-Inside the Lawson-Jury Building, you’ll find slightly old-fashioned-feeling exhibits with artifacts that have been unearthed on the site over the years, history murals, a large diorama about early encounters between Aboriginal people and Europeans, and later pioneer and historical materials related to daily living.
+Inside the Lawson-Jury Building, you’ll find vintage exhibits with artifacts that have been unearthed on the site over the years, history murals, a large diorama about early encounters between Aboriginal people and Europeans, and later pioneer and historical materials related to daily living.

 One feature that fascinated me was the reconstructed office of a famous Ontario archeologist, Wilfred Jury, who did a lot of work excavating sites in Ontario in the mid-20th century.
 I don’t suppose the archeologist ever expected that he would wind up in his own museum!

 If you’re going to tour the museum, be sure to borrow the audio guide.
-I found it very helpful for understanding what I was seeing.
 And pick up the handy little paper map of the Lawson Site.

 This museum in downtown London is a bit of a mixed bag – part history museum, part art gallery.
-Actually I think it leans more towards the art gallery side.
 The rhino out front gives you some clue that you may encounter something a little different than what you’re expecting once you step inside:

 Above: Tom Benner, White Rhino, 1985-86

 In the main lobby, a big white glare-y space, you’ll find cases of artifacts introducing you to the history of the area:

 The building is sprawling and feels a bit empty, but it does host some interesting temporary exhibits.
 We saw one about a local 19th century school for women when we were there.